MutegiMk/PowerCo-End-To-End-Project/README.md

   [Usage](#Usage)

   ## Introduction
   > In today's competitive market, understanding customer churn and its underlying factors is crucial for businesses.
 This project focuses on analyzing the relationship between price sensitivity and customer churn in a specific industry.
-By examining the historical data and performing exploratory analysis, we aim to uncover insights that can help businesses improve customer retention strategies
+By examining the historical data and performing exploratory analysis, I aim to uncover insights that can help businesses improve customer retention strategies

  ## Project Overview
   - Data collection: Gathering relevant data related to customer behavior, pricing, and churn.